-Nassau County no longer accounts for the majority of jobs on Long Island, but the county continues to account for approximately 50% of wages earned-although the spread between Nassau and Suffolk has narrowed in recent years.
-This is not the result of a dramatic difference in job mix (the same sectors dominate in both counties), but rather of higher average salaries in almost all industries in Nassau County compared to Suffolk County.
-In fact, in 2011 average salaries in Nassau reached \$53,963 and ranked fourth in the State behind New York City (\$80,010), Westchester (\$64,535) and Hudson Valley (\$54,166).
+According to US Bureau of labor Statistics, in second quarter of 2013 Nassau and Suffolk had average weekly wages that placed them in the top 100 among the 334 large counties nationwide.
+Nassau no longer accounts for the majority of jobs on Long Island, but it continues to account for approximately 50% of wages earned.
+The same sectors dominate in both counties and average salaries in almost all industries is higher in Nassau compared to Suffolk.
+In fact, in June 2013 average weekly salary in Nassau was \$1,046 and in Suffolk \$996.
+Based on the level of weekly wages, Nassau ranked fiftieth nationally and third behind Westchester (\$1,244) and New York City (\$1,118), in the State of New York.